jintonic/jintonic.github.io/learning/hpc/index.md

 >(OSCAR)), different operating systems can be used on each computer, and/or
 >different hardware.

+>Grid computing is the collection of computer resources from multiple
+>locations to reach a common goal.
+The grid can be thought of as a distributed
+>system with non-interactive workloads that involve a large number of files.
+>Grid computing is distinguished from conventional high performance computing
+>systems such as cluster computing in that grid computers have each node set
+>to perform a different task/application.

 ## Job scheduler
 According to Wikipedia:
 >A job scheduler is a computer application for controlling unattended